Share This Article:

 • Are you good with animals, and have you trained or cared for animals before?
 Being a pet foster parent is a good-hearted thing to do, but it is also challenging and requires some pet handling skills to get started.

-• If you don’t have the skills but you have everything else in line, ask the rescue organisation you are working with if they have any training or information you can read to help you learn what you need, in order to take care of rescues.
+• If you don’t have the skills but you have everything else in line, ask the rescue organisation you are working with if they have any training or information you can read to help you learn what you need to take care of rescues.

 Everything you need to know about foster care for dogs cats and animals